 What is Arabic Coffee?

-Arabic coffee, also known as Coffea Arabica is more acidic, less bitter and less caffeinated than the Robusta coffee.
-It is the native crop of Arab countries including Yemen, where it was first cultivated, Egypt and Syria.
+Arabic coffee, also known as Coffea Arabica, is more acidic, less bitter, and less caffeinated than Robusta coffee.
+It is the native crop of Arab countries, including Yemen, where it was first cultivated, Egypt, and Syria.

-These crash crops are 9-12 m tall bearing white flowers, grow in axillary clusters and have an open-branching system.
-Planted at a height of 1000-1500 m from the mean sea level, these crops require 1600-2500 mm of annual rainfall and a suitable temperature range of 15-25°C.
+These crash crops are 9-12 m tall, bear white flowers, grow in axillary clusters, and have an open-branching system.
+Planted at a 1000-1500 m height from the mean sea level, these crops require 1600-2500 mm of annual rainfall and a suitable temperature range of 15-25°C.

-The crops require mildly acidic, deep, friable, moisture retentive soil that is also quite rich in organic matter.
-After drying the cherries, beans are removed and directly roasted and there is no washing of beans involved.
+The crops require mildly acidic, deep, friable, moisture-retentive soil rich in organic matter.
+After drying the cherries, the beans are removed and directly roasted, and the beans are not washed.

 What is Colombian Coffee?